-A discount rate of 4.5% was used to measure the total OPEB liabilities.
+A discount rate of 5.5% was used to measure the total OPEB liabilities.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and the contributions will be made at statutorily required rates, actuarially determined.
-This discount rate was determined as a blend of the best estimate of the expected return on plan assets and the 20-year high quality municipal bond rate as of the measurement date.
-For years where expected benefit payments can be covered by projected trust assets, expected returns are used.
-For years where payments are not expected to be covered by trust assets, the municipal Bond Buyer 20-Bond General Obligation Index rate is utilized.
+This discount rate was determined as the best estimate of the expected return on plan assets as of the measurement date.